-To avoid social disappointment in voting mechanisms, this paper introduces new criteria called \textbf{social frustration} and \textbf{social disappointment} respectively.
-In fact, we consider three factors relevant to picking (and designing) a voting rule to be used to select a candidate(s) from among a set of choices: (1) avoidance of Condorcet losers (social frustration), (2) avoidance of social disappointment, (3) resistance to manipulability via strategic voting.
-Based on these factors, we analyze some of well-known voting protocols and we show that which ones prevent social frustration or social disappointment in elections.
-For example, since procedures like Borda and Copeland do not elect Condorcet loser in elections \cite{RobinsonUllman}, we recommend them to avoid social frustration in voting.
+To avoid social disappointment in voting mechanisms, this paper introduces new criterion called \textbf{social disappointment}.
+In fact, we consider three factors relevant to picking (and designing) a voting rule to be used to select a candidate(s) from among a set of choices: (1) avoidance of Condorcet loser, (2) avoidance of social disappointment, (3) resistance to manipulability via strategic voting.
+Based on these factors, we analyze some well-known voting protocols and we show which ones avoid of Condorcet loser and which ones prevent social disappointment in elections.
+For example, since procedures like Borda and Copeland do not elect Condorcet loser in elections \cite{RobinsonUllman}, we recommend them to avoid of Condorcet losers.
 Also, we show that Coombs method prevent social disappointment in elections.
 Furthermore, we design two new voting rules called Least Unpopular (LU) and Least Unpopular Reselection (LUR) Procedures that both of them avoid social disappointment in voting, while retaining monotonicity criterion as opposed to Coombs.
+Moreover, in elections, it is reasonable for a voter to rank order the candidates in order of proximity to the voter's ideal point if voters are required to submit a rank-ordered ballot \cite{GF}.
+This assumption, in the social choice literature, is called \textit{single-peaked preferences}.
+Rather than considering the properties of voting rules in the abstract, we evaluate them in the politically realistic situations where voters are posited to have \textit{single-peaked preferences} over alternatives.
+We prove that, under the assumptions of single-peaked preferences and no party holding a majority of first place preferences, for four alternatives or fewer, the LUR rule will always select the Condorcet winner.
 A version of the impossibility theorem is stated and proved regarding to the notion of social disappointment, showing that there is no voting rule for four or more candidates that simultaneously satisfies avoiding social disappointment and Condorcet winner criteria.
 In order to address the robustness of discussed voting rules in this paper against manipulation, we design four scenarios of manipulation such as control and bribery, and evaluate the resistance of our proposed protocols i.e., LU and LUR against manipulations.

 \textbf{Summary of results.} Based on experimental results, as we expected, social disappointment does not happen for Coombs, LU ,and LUR methods.
 Despite the fact that Copeland and Borda cannot avoid social disappointment, both of them lead to social disappointment in fairly small number of cases, which is also consistent with theoretical results.
 The best performance against manipulation via strategic voting belongs to the LU and LUR in all scenarios, showing that these procedures are more robust against manipulation.
 In all cases, plurality has the worst performance.